you-n-g/cheatsheets/README.md

 - TODO

 # Catalog principle
 The cheatsheests are categoried by scenarios.
 - Because cheatsheets are often seeked when we are focusing on a specific scenario, putting them together will improve the *rate of hit cheatsheets*

-## Issues to be solved for better catalog.

-What's the boundary bettween APP and SA? (some tools in for SA are also some appps)
+- What's the boundary bettween APP and SA? (some tools in for SA are also some appps)
     - Small applications and tools which is only (or maininly) for helping the system run better or performing some regular maintanance tasks will be included in SA
     - Otherwise, they will be included in the APPs